epi052/feroxbuster/README.md

 cargo install feroxbuster
 ```

+#### Peculiarities When Redirecting https:// => ssh:// via `git` Configuration

+When performing a `cargo` build under some user `git` configurations, particularly those redirecting from https:// to ssh://, you may need to set `CARGO_NET_GIT_FETCH_WITH_CLI=true` in your environment, per the documentation [here](https://doc.rust-lang.org/cargo/reference/config.html#netgit-fetch-with-cli) or you will receive an error along the lines of `Failed to retrieve list of SSH authentication methods: Failed getting response; class=Ssh (23)`

 ### apt Install

 Download `feroxbuster_amd64.deb` from the [Releases](https://github.com/epi052/feroxbuster/releases) section.
 After that, use your favorite package manager to install the `.deb`.